-Often, I cut my travel guides to the cutter, to keep only the chapters that interest me ...
-I found an alternative to the massacre: download them in PDF, on the site of Lonely Planet.
+I often cut my travel guides to the bone, to keep only the chapters that interest me...
+I found an alternative to the massacre: download them in PDF, on the Lonely Planet website.

 Massacre with a cutter

-Do you share this mania with me?
-Often, instead of embarking a complete travel guide in my luggage, I massacre the book with the cutter, to keep only the chapter or chapters that interest me.
-Gain of space and weight!
+Do you share this habit with me?
+Often, instead of taking a complete travel guide in my luggage, I cut up the book to keep only the chapters that interest me.
+Saves space and weight!

 Fortunately, I found a digital alternative to this massacre: download the chapters.
-It is called Pick & Mix Chapters and it's happening on Lonely Planet's English site.
+It's called Pick & Mix Chapters and it's happening on Lonely Planet's English site.